folio-org/stripes/doc/building-from-git-checkouts.md

 and
 `ui-okapi-console`
 git modules all checked out next to each other.
-(At present, the Experiments module still contains the Patrons module.)
+(At present, the Experiments module still contains the Users module.)

 ## Avoiding uploaded NPM packages